Class Environment

 Some people have anxiety about speaking in class.
 This isn’t the end of the world, but it is something we can work to fix.
 Talk to me if you find you’re one of these people.
 We’ll work on it or work around it.

-Please be thoughtful about your use of technology in class.
-I’ll explain what I mean by “thoughtful” when we meet.
+Somewhat ironically, the use of technology will be limited during our class sessions.
+I’ll provide further details during our first class.
 No recording or photography in class, please.
 And for reasons eloquently expressed here, please call me Professor Kadri.

 Beyond the Classroom

-I believe in setting boundaries and maintaining a healthy work-life balance, and I strongly encourage you to do the same while in law school and beyond.
-For me, this means doing my best to avoid working after 6 pm and during weekends so that I can spend time with my family and friends (and dogs!) and doing things that enrich my personal life.
+That being said, I also believe in setting boundaries and maintaining a healthy work-life balance, and I strongly encourage you to do the same while in law school and beyond.
+For me, this means doing my best to avoid working after 5 pm and during weekends so that I can spend time with my family and friends (and dogs!) and doing things that enrich my personal life.
 For you, that might mean something quite different, but I’d urge you to be self-reflective about your time as you pursue your legal education.